Skip to main content

 Stretching also works to neutralize muscle tightness and tension.
 This is a way to pull the muscle back into its ideal relaxed state.
 It could be dynamic (involving motion) or static — both work to increase blood flow and the range of motion of the joints.

-You can do stretching and foam rolling separately, or these can be combined and done either before and after a workout.
+You can do stretching and foam rolling separately, or these can be combined and done either before or after a workout.
 Also, performing these before bedtime can help you get the most out of your sleep!

 Meditation